 A good rule of thumb is to have sufficient savings for your holiday to Vietnam.
 Saving 10% of your paycheck will give you a large lump sum of money that can be used to book flights and cover expenses on the trip.
 This will also give you a safety net for your financial needs.
 Once you have saved enough money for your Vietnam trip, you won’t have to worry about any bills.
 The 10% you have been saving for months will all go towards the holiday, and none will be coming out of your paycheck.

 Major cities such as Hanoi or Ho Chi Minh and popular tourist locations such as Phu Quoc or Da Nang might be on the expensive side.
-Other secluded destinations, namely the Mekong Delta, or Northwest Vietnam, lack modern tourist facilities but super budget-friendly in return.
+Other secluded destinations, namely the Mekong Delta, or Northwest Vietnam, lack modern tourist facilities but are super budget-friendly in return.

-If you are looking to go on an expensive holiday, you can do two things: to save for longer or if you can't be patient, then we suggest saving more money every month to have a set amount for your holiday.
-Having cash is very important when on holidays to Vietnam, so once you are done paying for your flights and hotel, make sure to keep some small cash with you.
+If you are looking to go on an expensive holiday, you can do two things: to save for longer or if you can’t be patient, then we suggest saving more money every month to have a set amount for your holiday.
+Having cash is very important when on holiday to Vietnam, so once you are done paying for your flights and hotel, make sure to keep some small cash with you.

 Saving cash is essential, but the credit cards you use when paying for your trip are more important.
 Many travel credit cards can help you get better deals and reward you with points to get massive discounts on flights and hotels.
-Some popular international banks in Vietnam are HSBC, Shinhan, Standard Chartered, and Citibank, etc. Visa, Mastercards, and JCB are also widely accepted in Vietnam.
+Some popular international banks in Vietnam are HSBC, Shinhan, Standard Chartered, and Citibank, etc. Visa, Mastercard, and JCB are also widely accepted in Vietnam.

 Read more on Is It Easy to Withdraw Money from ATMs in Vietnam?